-Module 7: Preventive Controls Preliminary Steps
+Module 6: HACCP Preliminary Steps

-7.01.01: Is there a team responsible for the preventive control program at the operation, with a leader assigned, if applicable, for the development, implementation and on-going maintenance of the preventive control program?
+6.01.01: Is there a team responsible for the HACCP program at the operation, with a leader assigned, if applicable, for the development, implementation and on-going maintenance of the HACCP system?

-Total compliance (10 points): There should be a formally identified group of people in charge of development and maintenance of the preventive control program along with their corresponding responsibilities.
-Ideally, the group should be comprised of individuals from different areas of the company such as top management, quality management, production, maintenance, sanitation, QC, etc. Consider including resources from outside e.g. suppliers, buyers, consultants, trade association, universities, extension office, etc. One member of the team, should be designated the preventive control coordinator.
-Where a consultant has been designated the preventive control coordinator, it should be evident that they are present at all meetings and actively involved in the program.
-The preventive control team should meet at least quarterly (ideally monthly).
-If the company is too small (less than 20 people) to have a preventive control team, there should still be one individual designated as the preventive control coordinator.
-That individual is responsible for the implementation of the preventive control program along with any changes and updates to the preventive control program.
+Total compliance (10 points): There should be a formally identified group of people in charge of development and maintenance of the Hazard Analysis Critical Control Point (HACCP) program along with their corresponding responsibilities.
+The group should be comprised of individuals from different areas of the company such as top management, quality management, production, maintenance, sanitation, QC, etc. Consider including resources from outside e.g. suppliers, buyers, consultants, trade association, universities, extension office, etc. One member of the team, should be designated the HACCP Coordinator.
+Where a consultant has been designated the HACCP coordinator, it should be evident that they are present at all meetings and actively involved in the program.
+The HACCP team should meet at least quarterly (ideally monthly).
+If the company is too small (less than 20 people) to have a HACCP team, there should still be one individual designated as the HACCP coordinator.
+That individual is responsible for the implementation of the HACCP program along with any changes and updates to the HACCP program.